 The Fire Technology program focuses primarily on three sets of student goals: those wishing to complete the State of California Firefighter 1 Academy, those seeking an AS Degree in Fire Technology, and those seeking State of California Fire Officer Certification.
-Students in the program frequently fit into more than one of these groups.
+Naturally, students in our program frequently fit into more than one of these groups.

-The program complies with, and is accredited by, California State Fire Training, a division of the State Fire Marshal's Office.
-In addition to the AS degree, the Division offers two certificates, a Certificate of Achievement in Fire Technology and a Skill Certificate in Fire Academy.
+The program complies with and is accredited by California State Fire Training, a division of the State Fire Marshal's Office.
+In addition to the AS degree, we offer two certificates, a Certificate of Achievement in Fire Technology, and a Skill Certificate in Fire Academy.